 It was possible that a powder shampoo may not be the answer.
 What were the shortcomings of this powdered-product form?
 Was it as environmentally sustainable as it seemed?
 Could it work in hot and cold water?
 Would it lather?
 Was it something that could be rinsed easily?
 Would it be conditioning?
 Could it be designed to have the same features as liquid shampoos- volumizing, smoothing, hydrating, etc?
 I knew if I could get the powder form to work as well as, if not better than a liquid, I would be onto something.

-Thinking outside the bottle considers the entire life cycle of a product.
+Thinking outside the bottle as I call it made me not only consider every component of the product itself, yet considers what happens before that product gets to the store or to your front door.
+It considers how the product is processed and delivered.
+It also considers what happens to the product at the end of its life.
 This is how developing Hair Wash was approached, as well as the other OWA products to come.
 The idea is to get everyone thinking about what goes into making a product, not just what we as consumers see.
 To think outside the bottle offers many topics of discussion.
 As the industry evolves, I don’t see the conversation slowing down.

 The blog was developed to serve as a platform where we as a brand can have conversation with you, the readers, on haircare-related topics that you may read about in another media outlet yet there is limited information, or that you can read in a scientific journal but not in a digestible format.
-Topics in question should be generated by you, the readers.
 Outlets with additional information will be referenced to support the findings should you want to dig deeper.
 From ingredients to the life cycle of a product, let’s open the conversation.
 We want to hear from you as a hair-washing human and know what you’re interested in learning about.
-There is a request form at the bottom of the main blog page.
-We encourage you to use it!
+There is a button at the bottom of the main blog page, where we encourage you to tell us what you want.
+What questions do you want answered?
 Let’s use this blog together to get accurate information out there.
 Let’s start to “think outside the bottle” together.